enRose/enRose.github.io/c-sharp/file-upload/file-upload.md

 The ```[FromBody]``` data binding attribute will force ASP.NET to read body string into a complex type in our case it is called FileInB64.
 The base64 encoded file content will be mapped to its property B64Str.
 Then we convert base64 file content into bytes so we can write the file bytes to disk.

 > So long as http request header content-type is set to ```application/json``` and ```[FromBody]``` is present, ASP.NET will always bind the json body payload into a complex type in controller action.
-Even if we have a custom media type formatter that can read the intended complex type.
+Even if we have a custom media type formatter that can read the intended complex type in present, it will be ignored.

 ## Base64 encode file in simple string

 Again I do not recommend this but only to show the possibility here.
 I am not going through in great details here because I don't think anyone would do file upload this way in real life!

-In this approach, we simply encode the PDF into a string then send the string as http body.
+In this approach, we simply encode a PDF into a string then send the string as http body.
 Since the body is a string, in the backend we need a custom plain text media type formatter.

 On the client this time we use ```reader.readAsArrayBuffer(file)```.
 It allows finer grain of data manipulation.